ipfs/notes/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md

 There are generally three types of names that have so far been investigated and implemented in the area of content-oriented networks: flat, normally hash-based names (as seen in IPFS and [NetInf](https://core.ac.uk/download/pdf/11433344.pdf)), hierarchical, as seen in [NDN](https://named-data.net) and [tag-based](http://conferences2.sigcomm.org/acm-icn/2014/papers/p17.pdf).

-We start by dividing between two types of properties for content names, that is, those that a name “has to have” and those that a name “would be good to have”.
+We start by dividing between two types of properties for content names, that is, those that a name _must_ have and those that a name _should_ have.

 In a content-oriented architecture (such as IPFS) the name **has to:**